 - Slower moving cyclists stay farthest to the right.
 Always pass on the left.

-- If you are overtaking a cycle – CLEARLY announce your intentions.
-Make sure to say “On your left”.
+- If you are overtaking a cycle – clearly announce your intentions.
+Make sure to say “on your left” loud enough for the other rider(s) to hear.

 - Ride in the right third of the lane if there is not sufficient room for lane sharing.